• Skip to primary navigation

 • Seasoning - Try to use a good quality rock salt and black pepper.

-Step by step
+How to make mushroom bolognese - Step by step

 One: Add the pasta to a pan of boiled water and simmer for 12 minutes.

-A saucepan with cooked spaghetti.
+A saucepan full of spaghetti.

 Two: Put the oil in a pan and heat gently.
 Fry the onions, carrots, celery, garlic and leek and gently cook for 4-5 minutes.

-onions, carrots, celery, garlic and leek in a large silver pan.
+Onions, carrots, celery, garlic and leek in a large silver pan.

 Three: Add the mushrooms and cook for a further 3 minutes